gabriel-p-artcls/20-03_sixteen-clusts/README.md

 Ranges for all parameters except binarity (fixed to 0.3) and metallicity (set to the entire range), are restricted as shown in the
 `3rd_input_param_ranges.ods` file.

-##### Fourth run
+##### Third run (2)

-Run again for vdBH85 and TR13.

 * vdBH85: shows a **very** large discrepancy in its distance estimate between the photometric (ASteCA) distance of ~4600 pc (13.32 mag) and the Gaia DR2 distance of ~8200 pc (14.57 mag).
 I attempted a new run, but the issue is with the parallaxes, not with the dm so I discarded it.

 * TR13: the previous run chose a very young age (log(age)=7), which results in a rather large distance (13.954 mag).
 Since this cluster has been studied before, we run it here again now restricting the log(age) to 8-9.
-The resulting best fit choses a log(age)~8, and a distance of 13.41 mag, much closer to Gaia DR2's estimate.

-These results are merged into the 3rd run folder.
+The resulting best fit choses a log(age)~8, and a distance of 13.41 mag, much closer to Gaia DR2's estimate. **These results are merged into the 3rd run folder.**

+##### Fourth run

+* NGC4349: the referee pointed out that the age for this cluster could be smaller.
+We run its analysis again with a cut on G=18 mag, the only way to get a smaller age (and distance) fitted.
+The G vs BV diagram shows bad fit in the upper section of the sequence.

+* RUP87: the referee asked to re-analyze this cluster using stars with larger MPs.
+We performed a careful selection of probable members and re-run.
+Although the fit looks better, it is still classified as not a cluster.

+* RUP85: run again restricting the maximum age.
+This cluster has very large MPs in its entire sequence, and the low mass region is highly populated.
+This makes the likelihood try to fit the lower portion of the section and neglect the upper (less populated) section, where evolved stars (RG) are located.

+* vdBH87: the run was performed again, to find a slightly better fit in the distance modulus.